Streetdirectory.com

 Streetdirectory.com is an online web mapping service, founded by Singapore-headquartered Virtual Map in 2000.
-It originally used licensed data from Singapore Land Authority under a non-exclusive agreement until July 2004.
+It originally used licensed data from Singapore Land Authority (SLA) under a non-exclusive agreement until July 2004.
 On top of providing free maps for personal use, the website also offers a variety of ad-supported services.
 The website has since expanded to include maps in Malaysia and Indonesia.

-In recent years, it has been involved in lawsuits against other businesses who appeared to have used Streetdirectory.com's maps without permission.
-Ironically, it lost a suit initiated by Singapore Land Authority for copyright infringement in early 2008 resulting in its maps taken offline for months.
-The website has since been taken over officially by JobsDB in August 2008, it was mentioned that JobsDB had negotiated its purchase since 2007.
+Streetdirectory.com won several lawsuits against other businesses who used Streetdirectory.com's maps without permission resulting in copyright infringement.
+It then lost a copyright infringement lawsuit by SLA in early 2008 for selling its maps, produced from SLA's maps, after the end of agreement with SLA.

-The website underwent a severe downtime from April to August 2008 citing re-development of its maps from scratch.
-It came back online after announcing JobsDB's purchase.
-The speedy recovery of its status is now under the radar of Singapore Land Authority for yet another copyright infringement suit.